ejwillemse/BAN313/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:71bd4684d4
+## Setting up the hypotheses

-## Which is the correct null and alternative hypothesis for the case study problem:
+Which is the correct null and alternative hypothesis for the case study problem:

 *** =instructions